Where we play

 Set in the heart of the Derbyshire's Peak District, Chatsworth Cricket Club has one of the most picturesque and unique settings of any cricket club in the country.

-The cricket club is located to the north of the house and is set in the 1,000-acre Chatsworth park, which attracts over 500,000 people a year.
-The club sits along side the River Derwent and has views of the house and the 200ft Emperor fountain.
-The park itself is enclosed by a 15 kilometer dry stone wall and is home to red and fallow deer, sheep, cattle and other wild animals many of which will be seen while playing cricket.
+The park itself was chiefly designed by Lancelot 'Capability' Brown between c.1760 and c.1764. and is enclosed by a 15 kilometre dry stone wall and is home to red and fallow deer, sheep, cattle and other wild animals many of which will be seen while playing cricket.

-The 1,000-acre park was chiefly designed by Lancelot 'Capability' Brown between c.1760 and c.1764.
-Lancelot Brown was commissioned by the 4th duke and oversaw an extensive programme of earth moving, drainage, levelling and tree planting in the park to give a more naturalistic landscape.
-His signature features of rolling green slopes, trees carefully placed singly or in clumps particularly on hills to enclose the view can all still be seen today from the cricket club.
+Lancelot 'Capability' Brown signature features of rolling green slopes and trees carefully placed singly or in clumps particularly on hills to enclose the view to give a more naturalistic landscape can still be seen today from the cricket club.

 Photo Rob Sanderson